slowernews/wisdom-tldr/README.md

 > *'Play the perfect courtier.' -- Robert Greene (24th law of power)*

-> *'Work on the hearts and minds of others.'-- Robert Greene (43rd law of power)*
+> *'Work on the hearts and minds of others.' -- Robert Greene (43rd law of power)*

 ===
 ###On social inadequacy

+AKA creepiness.

-creepiness: Unpredictability.
-Some occupations and hobbies are more linked with creepiness than others.'* the most important one: conversational stubbornness.
+> *'Unpredictability.
+Some occupations and hobbies are more linked with creepiness than others.<br>
+conversational stubbornness.
 LET GO. top performers are pros at both leading conversations and going with the conversational flow.
 Just get out of your head and become more situationally aware.
-The field of seduction is no place for shutting out external catalysts.
+The field of being social there is no place for shutting out external catalysts.'*